Retrieving Top-k Hyperedge Triplets: Models and Applications: Motivation

+Unlike $h$-motifs which analyze all structures, of which many are trivial, our work provides a framework for finding the best structures and relationships in a hypergraph.
 The key difference between our work and $h$-motifs is that we explicitly take the sizes of intersecting regions into account.
-Factoring in these sizes has ramifications when applying these methods to real hypergraph data.
-For example, it is important to note that when testing the applicability of $h$-motifs on real-world datasets, Lee et al.~\cite{lee2020hypergraph} filter their hypergraph data to keep the maximum hyperedge size as 25.
-While in some contexts removing hyperedges of certain cardinalities may be justifiable~\cite{landry2023filtering} or part of data cleaning, ignoring large hyperedges does lead to information loss, especially in contexts where large hyperedges are prevalent such as diseases that connect thousands of genes or products with a large number of reviews.
-To study how such filterings impact the occurrence of $h$-motifs, we consider the \GD~\cite{pinero2016disgenet} dataset (see Table \ref{tab:datasets}).
-We give the $h$-motif distribution for \GD\ against a filtered \GD\ with hyperedges of cardinality at most 25 in Figure~\ref{fig:GD_hcnts}.
-Removal of higher cardinality hyperedges causes the $h$-motif distribution to be relatively flat compared to the original version.
-Furthermore, in the unfiltered version, it is striking that four specific $h$-motif counts dominate the whole distribution---namely motifs 4, 8, 14, and 20 (shown in Figure~\ref{fig:hmotifs}).
-In our evaluation, we found this occurrence to be common in real-world hypergraphs where there are a significant number of high cardinality hyperedges.
-Note that those four motifs have non-empty counts in most regions.
+As we are the first work to find these interesting structures using the intersection sizes of hyperedges, our work discovers new insights unable to be uncovered by previous methods.
+Factoring in the sizes of intersections has strong ramifications when applying these methods to real-world hypergraphs.
+For example, it is noteworthy that when testing the applicability of $h$-motifs on real-world datasets, Lee et al.~\cite{lee2020hypergraph} only tested on hypergraphs which filter their hypergraph data to keep the maximum hyperedge size as 25.
+While in some contexts removing hyperedges of certain cardinalities might be justifiable~\cite{landry2023filtering} or part of data cleaning, ignoring large hyperedges does lead to information loss, especially in contexts where large hyperedges are prevalent such as diseases that connect thousands of genes or products with a large number of reviews.
+To make it concrete, we offer a preliminary study on how such filterings impact the occurrence of $h$-motifs.
+We give the $h$-motif distribution for the raw unfiltered \GD~\cite{pinero2016disgenet} dataset (see Table \ref{tab:datasets}) against a filtered \GD\ with hyperedges of cardinality at most 25 in Figure~\ref{fig:GD_hcnts}.
+Removal of higher cardinality hyperedges causes the $h$-motif distribution to be relatively flat compared to the original version---note that motif counts reduce from billions to thousands.
+Furthermore, in the unfiltered version, it is striking that four specific $h$-motif counts dominate the whole distribution---namely motifs 4, 8, 14, and 20 where at least five of seven regions are non-empty (shown in Figure~\ref{fig:hmotifs}).
+In our evaluation, we found this occurrence to be common in real-world hypergraphs when there are a significant number of high cardinality hyperedges.
 This suggests that larger hyperedges---a common occurrence guaranteed by the heavy-tailed degree distributions---may skew the $h$-motif distributions, posing a challenge for the expressivity of the $h$-motif framework.